nerc-project/nerc-docs/docs/openshift/logging-in/web-console-overview.md

 and the components and services associated with them.
 If you have no workloads or applications in the project, the Topology view displays the available options to create applications.
 If you have existing workloads, the Topology view graphically displays your workload nodes.
-To read more about on how to view the topology of you application please read [this official documentation from Red Hat](https://docs.openshift.com/container-platform/4.10/applications/odc-viewing-application-composition-using-topology-view.html#odc-viewing-application-topology_viewing-application-composition-using-topology-view)
+To read more about how to view the topology of your application please read [this official documentation from Red Hat](https://docs.openshift.com/container-platform/4.10/applications/odc-viewing-application-composition-using-topology-view.html#odc-viewing-application-topology_viewing-application-composition-using-topology-view)

 ### Observe

-This provides you with Dashboard to view the resource usage and also other metrics and events that occured on your project.
+This provides you with a Dashboard to view the resource usage and also other metrics and events that occured on your project.
 Here you can identify, monitor, and inspect the usage of Memory, CPU, Network, and Storage in your project.